How Ya Like Me Now: Release and promotion

 Following Kool Moe Dee, How Ya Like Me Now was released through Jive Records with distribution by RCA Records, making it Kool Moe Dee's second album on the label.
 It was dropped on November 3, 1987, and was supported by three singles: "How Ya Like Me Now", "Wild Wild West" and "No Respect", and its music videos.

-Its self-titled single peaked at #22 on the US Billboard Hot R&B/Hip-Hop Songs and #86 on the UK Singles Chart.
-"Wild Wild West" peaked at #62 on the US Billboard Hot 100 and #4 on the US Billboard Hot R&B/Hip-Hop Songs.
-The single "No Respect" did not get into any major music chart.
+The title track peaked at No. 22 on the US Billboard Hot R&B/Hip-Hop Songs and No. 86 on the UK Singles Chart.
+"Wild Wild West" peaked at No. 62 on the US Billboard Hot 100 and No. 4 on the US Billboard Hot R&B/Hip-Hop Songs.

 Reception

 Commercial

 Reaching a peak position of number thirty-five on the US Billboard 200, How Ya Like Me Now remained on the chart for a total of 50 weeks.
-The album has been certified gold by the Recording Industry Association of America on April 14, 1988, and then went platinum on November 14, 1988, indicating US sales of over one million units.
+The album has been certified gold by the Recording Industry Association of America on April 14, 1988, and went platinum on November 14, 1988, indicating US sales of over one million units.